KevinDanikowski/chargebee-languages/README.md

 # Running

-**First**, edit the config in `TranslateChargebee.js` if the defaults don't work for you.
+**First: Config**, edit the config in `TranslateChargebee.js` if the defaults don't work for you.
 FYI there is around 2250 keys to translate per blank language.

 ```js
 /* Config Options */